-"A lot of the molecular science is coming together now, and I'm hopeful that in the next five to 10 years there will be major advancements, including those that have practical applications," Hassold said.
+"A lot of the molecular science is coming together now, and I'm hopeful that in the next five to 10 years there will be major advancements, Orville A. Vogel plant science research building due south on Stadium Way was the first to be built in 2005, and BLS is the second.
+Additional buildings dedicated to research and education in the agricultural sciences and animal health are next on the list of WSU's priorities for this part of campus, with the ultimate leveling of Johnson Hall (built in 1961) on the agenda to make room for the final buildings.

+including those that have practical applications," Hassold said.